SymageDocs API User Manual

 total_credits = cost_per_document * quantity

-JSON and CSV ground truth: Every bundle automatically includes ground_truth/json/ (per-document structured JSON) and ground_truth/data.csv (aggregated tabular CSV) at no additional cost.
+JSON and CSV ground truth: Every dataset zip automatically includes ground_truth/json/ (per-document structured JSON) and ground_truth/data.csv (aggregated tabular CSV) at no additional cost.
 These are not selectable in output_formats — passing "json" or "csv" there returns 400 code=invalid_output_format.

 Examples